chunweiz/CCUX/doc/module.md

 ##

 This is how the boilerplate codes of your XML view looks like.
 We are using quite a lot of plain HTML, so the default XML namespace is reserved for HTML.
+If you are using events in your XML view, please remember to add the [dot (.)](https://openui5.hana.ondemand.com/#docs/guide/b0fb4de7364f4bcbb053a99aa645affe.html) in the event handler of your XML view.

 ```
 <mvc:View